FredeNy/ct-challenges-intern-Frederikke/readme.md

 npm test challenge-01
 ```

-When you run the test, it will run in a `watch` mode so it continues to validate the code when you change it.
+When you run the test, it will run in `watch` mode, so it continues to validate the code when you change it.